 Kristen Sheft, Media Relations, Tennessee Titans, Nashville, TN

 Alyssa Stewart, Associate in Management, Management Information Systems Dept., Vanderbilt University, Nashville, TN

 Tori Wycoff, Recruiting Coordinator, Google, Mountainview, CA

-In keeping with the major’s focus on how people work and behave in groups, HOD faculty members eschew traditional lecture-style teaching for a more interactive approach that encourages students to work together to learn.
-Faculty who are involved in the field of Human and Organizational Development are listed:
+In keeping with the major’s focus on how people work and behave in groups, organizations, and communities, HOD faculty members utilize a variety of pedagogical approaches to engage students fully in the material and encourage students to work together to learn, question, analyze, and experience.